gvwilson/change/README.md

 # Organizational Change for Open Science

-This workshop is a short introduction to organization change for people with backgrounds in research.
+This workshop is a short introduction to organizational change for people with backgrounds in research.
 All of the material is available under an [open license](./LICENSE.md), and contributions through our [repository][repo] are welcome.